HaploKit/vechat/README.md

 ```

 #### 2.Install from source code
-To install vechat, firstly, it is recommended to intall the dependencies through [Conda](https://docs.conda.io/en/latest/):
+To install VeChat, firstly, it is recommended to intall the dependencies through [Conda](https://docs.conda.io/en/latest/):
 ```
 conda create -n vechat
 conda activate vechat